 Organic Calendula Salve is a lovely product with one very powerful ingredient, which you can guess by the product name, calendula!
 This powerful flower is known for wound healing, itch relief, topical pain relief and reducing inflammation to name a few.
 Read about Why You Should Try Calendula For Eczema Relief.

-A really important step in treating eczema is to determine how your or your child’s skin handles bathing.
+A really important step to treat eczema naturally is to determine how your or your child’s skin handles bathing.
 Some people find relief with daily baths and some find more than once a day too drying and irritating.
 Like everything else with eczema, bathing frequency is best determined with trial and error to find the best results for you.
 Another thing to remember about bathing is that it will help keep the surface of their skin clean and free of bacteria or other irritants that may have stuck to them throughout the day.
 However, it’s important to note that warm baths, as cool as you can stand, are ideal whereas hot baths can be detrimental to your skin and are best avoided.

 Bleach baths are a common recommendation for eczema, but bleach itself is a harmful chemical and not something we promote when trying to heal the skin.
 Instead, check out these bleach bath alternatives you can try at home.